You are here

 Rachel Beatty Riedl

-Rachel Beatty Riedl is the John S. Knight Director of the Einaudi Center for International Studies and a Professor in the Government department.
+Rachel Beatty Riedl is the Director of the Einaudi Center for International Studies and the John S. Knight Professor of International Studies in the Government department.

 Her research interests include institutional development in new democracies, local governance and decentralization policy, authoritarian regime legacies, and religion and politics, with a regional focus in Sub-Saharan Africa.
 Previously, she was an Associate Professor in the Department of Political Science, Faculty Fellow in the Institute for Policy Research, and Director of the Program of African Studies at Northwestern University.
 She has also been a visiting fellow at the Yale Program on Democracy, the Kellogg Institute for International Studies, and the Princeton Institute for International and Regional Studies.
 She is a member of the Council on Foreign Relations and Chair of the Comparative Democratization section of the American Political Science Association.
 PhD Princeton University.